butter9scotch/RISCVBusiness/source_code/caches/l1/uvm-tb/readme.md

     - need to read data from same address
     - need to write data back to memory on eviction
   - ensure that no mem bus transactions occur without ren/wen
-    - //TODO: NO IMPLEMENTATION FOR THIS AS OF RIGHT NOW
     - //TODO: this will probably change if we do prefetching
       - PrRd A // miss
         - BusRead A Block